 Streamlined Energy and Carbon Reporting (SECR) is a new, annual reporting requirement for quoted companies, large unquoted companies and large Limited Liability Partnerships (LLPs).
-In April 2019, the reporting elements of the former CRC Energy Efficiency Scheme will be transfered into the new SECR scheme.
+In April 2019, the reporting elements of the former CRC Energy Efficiency Scheme were transferred into the new SECR scheme.

 Who needs to report?